emqx/emqx-docs/en_US/file-transfer/broker.md

 }
 ```

-One should choose these configuration parameters carefully, depending on the expected file transfer load, expected file sizes, number of concurrent transfers, and available disk space.
+It is important to choose appropriate values for these parameters based on factors such as expected file transfer load, file sizes, concurrent transfers, and available disk space.

 ### Local Exporter Settings

-Local exporter has few settings: only the root folder for the exported files.
+The local exporter allows exporting files to a local file system.
+It only has the setting of the root folder for the exported files.

 ```
 {